 Dental implant surgery is a fairly involved procedure.
 In order for implants to attach and heal successfully, patients should be generally healthy and free of disease that could hamper healing.
 Certain health problems, including cancer, hemophilia, diabetes, and autoimmune disorders, can disrupt a person’s candidacy to receive dental implants because these disorders can affect your ability to heal.
 Some of these conditions can also cause serious infections after the procedure.
 Another illness is osteonecrosis.
 Because osteonecrosis is a bone disease, it can fundamentally change the way the bone tissue responds to surgery.
 In this case, we don’t recommend dental implants.

-If you have an ongoing medical condition, Dr. Johnson will carefully evaluate your medical history to determine whether or not you are a candidate for implant surgery.
+If you have an ongoing medical condition, Dr. Johnson and the Acre Wood Dental team will carefully evaluate your medical history to determine whether or not you are a candidate for implant surgery.

 Ongoing Dental or Periodontal Problems